The difference between Braided Rope & Twisted Rope

 In North America, almost all anchoring ropes are made of Nylon.
 This is for a number of reasons including its strength and elasticity.
 After this common factor, you're likely to see two common types of rope: braided and twisted.

-There's a number of differences between braided rope and twisted rope, which of most are covered in our article "Anchor Rode: Picking a Rope Size, Type, Length and More".
+There's a number of differences between braided rope and twisted rope, most of which are covered in this article.
 However, here's the low-down in a couple of sentences:

 Braided rope is stronger and is nicer on the hands than twisted rope, but it's a pain to splice yourself.
 This means if you're using a windlass and chain, and you are doing your own splicing, you'll probably need to use twisted rope.
 If you're not using a windlass, go with braided rope.